Collabora Online - Community Page

 Open a terminal and follow the steps below:

-sudo dnf install poco-devel gcc gcc-c++ python3-polib \
+sudo dnf install poco-devel gcc gcc-c++ python3-polib python3-lxml \

 libtool libstdc++-devel libpng libpng-devel \